-- 18. That in accordance with sections 366 and 367 of the Companies Act 2006, the Company and all companies that are its subsidiaries during the period for which this resolution has effect are authorised to: - (A) make donations to political parties and/or independent election candidates not exceeding £100,000 in total; - (B) make donations to political organisations other than political parties not exceeding £100,000 in total; and - (C) incur political expenditure not exceeding £100,000 in total,
+19. That in accordance with sections 366 and 367 of the Companies Act 2006, the Company and all companies that are its subsidiaries during the period for which this resolution has effect are authorised to:

+- (A) make donations to political parties and/or independent election candidates not exceeding £100,000 in total; - (B) make donations to political organisations other than political parties not exceeding £100,000 in total; and - (C) incur political expenditure not exceeding £100,000 in total,

-(as such terms are defined in sections 363 to 365 of the Companies Act 2006) provided that the aggregate amount of any such donations and expenditure shall not exceed £100,000 during the period beginning with the date of passing this resolution and expiring at the end of next year's AGM, unless such authority has been previously renewed, revoked or varied by the Company in a general meeting.
+(as such terms are defined in sections 363 to 365 of the Companies Act 2006) provided that the aggregate amount of any such donations and expenditure shall not exceed £100,000 during the period beginning with the date of passing this resolution and expiring at the end of next year's AGM, unless such authority has been previously renewed, revoked or varied by the Company in a general meeting and provided that the authorised sum referred to in paragraphs (A), (B) and (C) above may be comprised of one or more amounts in different currencies which, for the purposes of calculating that authorised sum, shall be converted into pounds sterling at the rate of exchange published in the London edition of the Financial Times on the day on which the relevant donation is made or the relevant expenditure is incurred or, if earlier, on the day on which the Company or its subsidiary enters into any contract or undertaking in relation to such donation or expenditure (or, if such day is not a business day, the first business day thereafter).

-It is not the Group's policy to make political donations.
+It is not the Group's policy to make political donations (to the best of its knowledge, the Company has not made any political donations in the year ended 31 December 2017).
 However, it is possible that certain routine activities undertaken by the Company and its subsidiaries might unintentionally fall within the broad scope of the provisions controlling political donations and expenditure.
 Any political donations or expenditure regulated by the Companies Act 2006 must be approved by shareholders at a general meeting and be disclosed in the next year's annual report and accounts.
 Accordingly, the directors seek shareholders' approval to renew the authority for political donations and expenditure to be made by the Company.
 As permitted under the Companies Act 2006, the resolution covers any political donations made or political expenditure incurred by the Company's subsidiaries.
 The three categories set out in the Companies Act 2006 are: political parties and independent election candidates, political organisations and political expenditure.
 The resolution proposes a cap of £100,000 per category subject to an aggregate cap for authorised political donations or expenditure of £100,000.
-The authority being sought will be effective from Wednesday 3 May 2017 until the end of next year's AGM unless previously renewed, revoked or varied by the Company in a general meeting.
+The authority being sought will be effective from Wednesday 9 May 2018 until the end of next year's AGM unless previously renewed, revoked or varied by the Company in a general meeting.
 The Companies Act 2006 permits shareholders to grant authority for up to four years.
 However, the directors will seek to renew this authority at each AGM.